Concept, Interaction Design & Prototyping

 We also created social functionality that allows Seaworld staff to add live tracking coordinates for newly released turtles.
 These turtle location coordinates are entered by staff in Twitter, instantly pulled into the application and mapped to the globe, allowing visitors to monitor live turtle movements and read up to the minute updates Tweeted by SeaWorld scientists.”

-I made a lot of motion studies for this project using Processing and AfterEffects because there were a lot of things that couldn’t be captured staticly.
+I made a lot of motion studies for this project using Processing and AfterEffects because there were a lot of things that couldn’t be captured in just 2D mockups.
 Here are two examples.

 Globe + swimming turtles